• Home

 I’ve printed it out a few times, but it often goes missing.
 I just usually look up the recipe as needed, but today I thought maybe I’ll post my variation so that if for some reason the original site ever disappears, I have it somewhere reliable.

 Instant Pot version: Do steps one thru three in the Instant Pot for about 30 minutes depending on how soft you want your beans.
-(The first push of the Beans button is 15 minutes I think.)
-Then I cook again for about 15 minutes at a time after that if they aren’t soft enough, but usually, 30 minutes is enough for us.
-After natural release, continue at step four.
+I use the Beans button on my Instant Pot.
+I do 20 minutes first and then I usually drain and refresh the water.
+Then I cook again for about 20 minutes at a time until desired softness.
+When beans are done to your liking, continue at step four.

 Easy Pot of Pinto Beans Recipe